-Relational databases are a type of database that store and organise data points with defined relationships for fast access.
-With a relational database, data is organised into tables that hold information about each entity and represent pre-defined categories through rows and columns.
+Relational databases are a type of database that store and organize data points with defined relationships for fast access.
+With a relational database, data is organized into tables that hold information about each entity and represent pre-defined categories through rows and columns.
 Structuring data this way makes it efficient and flexible to access, which is why relational databases are most common.
-Relational databases are also built to understand Structured Query Language (SQL), a standardised programming language which is used to store, manipulate, and retrieve data.
+Relational databases are also built to understand Structured Query Language (SQL), a standardized programming language which is used to store, manipulate, and retrieve data.
 Within SQL, there's a built-in language for creating tables called Data Definition Language (DDL) and a language for manipulating data called Data Manipulation Language (DML).

 What does relational mean?
 Relational means indicating or constituting relation.
 In the context of databases, the way we define relational applies primarily to the data itself.
 Datasets that are relational have pre-defined relationships between them.
 For example, a database that includes customer information for a company may also include individual transaction data attached to each account.
 Relational databases focus attention on the relation between stored data elements.

 Relational databases consist of multiple entities

 Standard Query Language (SQL) is the standard interface for relational databases

 Relational databases are highly structured and represented using a schema (logical and physical)